Binsk/gm-splatoon-paint/README.md

 # About

-A proof-of-concept and 'just for fun' project that aims to implement the basic idea of Splatoon's 3D splat system; both in terms of rendering and character movement.

-As GameMaker is not a 3D engine this project will have a lot of extra elements as well in order to load in and render 3D resources but it will be tailored only to what is necessary to demonstrate this tech demo.
+I finally got to mess with Splatoon a bit and was mildly inspired by the paint mechanics thinking, "I could do that".

+This project is me challenging myself to implement the mechanic for GameMaker, an engine I am very fluent with and also completely lacking in 3D focus which would make this more fun to do.
+My end goal is to have dynamically paintable 3D terrain, extremely basic character movement, and a way to detect painted locations on the CPU efficiently to allow for the character to 'swim' in the ink like in Splatoon.

+This project is just for fun, casual, and done in my spare time as a stress-reliever.

 # Platform

-At the time of this commit I am developing this solely for Linux, in my spare time, and only as a project to relieve stress and have some fun.
-It is very likely I will go through and make sure this runs on Windows at some point but it is not my goal at the moment.
+At the time of this commit I am developing this solely for Linux.
+I have already gone back to a Windows VM to tweak things so they would also render correctly there (which ended up being a huge pain).
+I'll likely keep going back every now and again to make sure things are working on both Windows and Linux but Linux gets priority here.